 Engage with the Community: Arts organizations can work with businesses, encouraging employees to volunteer with arts organizations on a Board of Directors, an after-school program or through a Business Volunteer for the Arts program.

-Marketing Tie-ins: Encourage businesses to work with artists to tell the company’s story to its customers.
+Experiment with Marketing: Encourage businesses to work with artists to tell the company’s story to its customers.